By

 Additionally, return on investment for RPA is often significant.
 In 2017, a London School of Economics professor told McKinsey researchers that they found that RPA’s return on investment is as high as 200% in the first year of implementation—especially for highly-regulated industries like banking or insurance.

-What Exactly is RPA in Insurance?
+What exactly is RPA in insurance?

 RPA plays an important role in the world of insurance.
 More than half of all insurers use it to some degree.
 Usually, this takes the form of rules-based software, like bots that collect customer information or perform background checks.
 RPA can also include workflows with automated processes or systems that auto-populate customer information across systems to improve accuracy.
 For instance, RPA can help legacy systems communicate and integrate with newer systems while automatically identifying and escalating errors.